 WARNING: Only use replacement tires and wheels that are the same size, load index, speed rating and type (such as P-metric versus LT-metric or all-season versus all-terrain) as those originally provided by Ford.
 The recommended tire and wheel size may be found on either the Safety Compliance Certification Label or the Tire Label which is located on the B-Pillar or edge of the driver's door.
-If this information is not found on these labels then you should contact your authorized dealer as soon as possible.
+If this information is not found on these labels then you should consult your Ford dealer.
 Use of any tire or wheel not recommended by Ford can affect the safety and performance of your vehicle, which could result in an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
 Additionally the use of non-recommended tires and wheels could cause steering, suspension, axle or transfer case/power transfer unit failure.
-If you have questions regarding tire replacement, contact your authorized dealer as soon as possible.
+If you have questions regarding tire replacement, see an authorized dealer.